commons-research/commons-dws-public/vault/open-notebook.commons.rouchene.2024.11.18.md

 ###

 ## Doing
+ this evening clean fungi collection, everything should be strerilized.

 ## Paused

 ## Done
-PMA for the moment we keep the strains after metabolomics we will see.
+PMA mettenig: for the moment we keep the strains after metabolomics we will see.

 ## Notes

 ## Todo tomorrow, one day ... or never

+Tomorrow: all results sshould be in the same table.

 ###
 ###